jacques-andre/pi-plant/readme.md

 This code allowed me to pump the water out for 5s and then power down my pump.

-**It took me some time to realize that for some reason `GPIO.HIGH` meant the pump is off.
-Usually HIGH means on but in my case it was the opposite.**

 ## The main app:

 After I figured out how to power the pump and get a reading for the soil sensor it wasn't too hard to get them to work in tangent.